jorenham/Lmo/README.md

 ## Key Features

-- Calculates trimmed L-moments and L-*co*moments, from samples or a `scipy.stats` distribution.
+- Calculates trimmed L-moments and L-*co*moments, from samples or any `scipy.stats` distribution.
-- Complete support for trimmed L-moment (TL-moments):
+- Full support for trimmed L-moment (TL-moments), e.g.
-  `lmo.l_moment(..., trim=(1 / 137, 3.1416))`.
+  `lmo.l_moment(..., trim=(1/137, 3.1416))`.
 - Fast estimation of L-*co*moment matrices from your multidimensional data.
-- A fully non-parametric distribution: `lmo.l_rv_nonparametric`.
-  It's very efficient, robust, fast, and requires only some L-mo's!
+- Goodness-of-fit test, using L-moment or L-moment ratio's.
+- Non-parametric estimation of continuous distributions with `lmo.l_rv_nonparametric`
 - Exact (co)variance structure of the sample- and population L-moments.
+- Theoretical influence functions of the L-moment (ratio's) of distributions.
 - Complete [docs](https://jorenham.github.io/lmo/), including overly
   complex $\TeX$ spaghetti equations.
 - Clean Pythonic syntax for ease of use.